McKillroy/hpx_snippets/README.md

 Any code snippets taken from the HPX repository fall under their license.

 Use at your own risk - you have been warned!

+A web rendering of this documentation can be found here:  https://mckillroy.github.io/hpx_snippets